 Table 2C and Figure 2.2 show the passenger journeys using PSO subsidised public transport in Cork commuter areas.
-Both Bus Éireann and larnród Éireann provide services in the Cork commuter area.
+Both Bus Éireann and Iarnród Éireann provide services in the Cork commuter area.
 The difference in passenger journeys in Cork commuter area compared to the Dublin region is striking.
-The Dublin region has about 16 passenger journeys on public transport for every one passenger journey in Cork; 13.4 million in Cork commuter area compared to 213.5 million in the Dublin region.
+The Dublin region has about 15 passenger journeys on public transport for every one passenger journey in Cork, 15.26 million in Cork commuter area compared to 221.96 million in the Dublin region.

-Table 2D shows the passenger journey growth between 2013 and 2017.
-Growth has been strong at 16.7% with larnród Éireann Cork commuter services growing from a low base by over 40%.
+Table 2D shows the passenger journey growth between 2013 and 2018.
+Growth has been extremely strong at 32.9% with larnród Éireann Cork commuter services growing from a low base by over 44%.
 The growth in Cork City by Bus Éireann has been greatly helped by the reconfiguration of bus services in the city over the past few years.
-Bus Éireann operated no services for 21 days in 2017.
-As a result the strong growth from previous years has been reversed and passenger journeys actually declined by over 4% in 2017.
-Despite the fall in passenger numbers in 2017 Bus Éireann numbers are still 14.5% up on the 2013 numbers.
+Aside from a fall in passenger journeys in 2017 owing to industrial action, Bus Éireann returned to growth in Cork in 2018 with figures showing a 15.3% increase on 2017, which is also a 31.9% increase since 2013.